 Hartalika Teej - Vrat, Celebrations and Rituals

-Teej festival is regarded as one of the most significant and highly celebrated occasions in Hindu religion.
-Both married women, as well as the unmarried girls, rejoice the festival of Hartalika Teej.
-The festival is celebrated to offer prayers and worship Lord Shiva and Goddess Parvati.
-It is observed on the third day of Shukla Paksha (fortnight) in Bhadrapada month as per the Hindu calendar.
-Women celebrate this festival to ensure marital bliss in their life.
+Teej festival is a significant and popular Hindu festival.
+Both married women and unmarried girls participate in the festival of Hartalika Teej.
+The festival is in honour of the divine couple of Lord Shiva and Goddess Parvati.
+It is observed on the third day of Shukla Paksha (fortnight) in Bhadrapada month of Hindu calendar.
+Women celebrate this festival for marital bliss.

 Know the most auspicious time of the day with Choghadiya.